 It is as simple as checking in on the family or elderly person next door or forming groups such as East Village Neighbors, which Change Food’s founder launched in her neighborhood.
 Volunteers were recruited in the area to help distribute food, shop, run errands – anything to help any neighbor in need, no questions asked.
 Thousands of people – or more! – around the world simultaneously, without knowing of each other, stood up and immediately took action without any rulebook or guidance – they did what they could to help others in their community.

 It proved Kropotkin’s point that cooperation is much more important than competition.
-As months went by, East Village Neighbors shifted from shopping for food to realizing neighbors needed food, so, together, local restaurant S’MAC, East Village Neighbors and Change Food launched the East Village Community Fridge.
+As months went by, East Village Neighbors shifted from shopping for food to realizing neighbors needed food, so, together, local restaurant S’MAC, East Village Neighbors and Change Food launched the East Village Neighbors Fridge.

 Community fridges are a stop gap, not a solution.
 They are necessary when many people are out of work and hungry, but at the same time, planning must be done for the future.
 No one should go hungry – and the number is growing.